Call for speakers

 How do you select speakers?

 We never reserve speaking slots for sponsors or vendors.
-This is something we clearly state in our sponsorship info and sponsor contracts.
-If someone from a sponsoring company ends up on our programme, it’s because they submitted a strong proposal and earned their spot like everyone else.
+This policy is clearly stated in our sponsorship information and contracts.
+If someone from a sponsoring company appears on the programme, it’s because they submitted a strong proposal and earned their place through the same process as everyone else.

-All talks are selected by our talk selection committee — a small group of passionate people who care deeply about building a thoughtful, relevant, and inspiring programme.
+All talks are selected by our talk selection committee — a small group of passionate people committed to creating a thoughtful, relevant, and inspiring programme.

-Once we’ve looked at ideas on their own merit, we start to consider the bigger picture — things like gender, ethnicity, lived experience, and career stage — to make sure we’re building a speaker lineup that reflects the richness of our tech community.
-We’re very mindful of tokenism, and we don’t select anyone just because of who they are.
-Every speaker earns their place based on the quality of their idea.
+Once proposals are assessed on their own merit, we consider the bigger picture — including factors such as gender, ethnicity, lived experience, and career stage — to help us build a diverse speaker lineup that genuinely reflects the richness of New Zealand’s tech community.
+These diversity considerations help us create balance and representation but never override the quality of ideas.

 New to public speaking?

-Yes, you’ll get plenty of support — and probably more pep talks than you’ll need.
-By the time you step on stage, no one will believe it’s your first time speaking.
-We’re also happy to connect you with our past first-time speakers for mentoring and support.
+You’ll get plenty of support — and probably more pep talks than you’ll need (often from Camy herself).
+By the time you step on stage, you’ll feel confident and ready to share your perspective.
+We’re also happy to connect you with past first-time speakers for mentoring and guidance, to help you meet our quality standards while bringing your unique voice to the stage.

 Diversity, Equity and Inclusion